garden-io/garden/docs/reference/action-types/Run/docker-compose-exec.md

 timeout: 600

 spec:
-  # The Compose project name, as specified in the provider configuration.
+  # The Compose project name.
+This field is usually unnecessary unless using several Compose projects together.
   projectName:

   # The name of the service.
   service:

-  command:

   # Environment variables to set during execution.
   env: {}